Squazel/homeassistant-librarybooks/tests/README.md

 1. Check the error messages carefully
 2. Verify your library website is accessible
 3. Ensure your credentials are correct
-4. Look at the HTML response to debug parsing issues
+4. Look at the API response to debug parsing issues
 5. Check the [main README](../README.md) for additional setup information